DiatomicOxygen/APCSFinalProject/README.md

 - Initialized Tile class, variables in Tile class, and added the constructor along with the display and putOn method
 - Extended Tile class into Wall class, made minor edits to main and item class
 - Began working map for first level

+Edward:
+- Initialized Player and Item class
+- Added display and constructor for both
+- Added planned instance variables to both
+- Added collide method for player